ANovokmet/svelte-gantt/README.md

 - `columnOffset` {`Number`} Duration width of column.
     - eg. `columnUnit: 'minute', columnOffset: 15` will create a column for every 15 minutes.
 - `headers` {`Array`} List of headers used for main gantt area.
+- `dateAdapter` {`Object`} A date adapter is an object of interface `{ format(date: number, format: string): string; }` that formats a date in UNIX miliseconds to a string using the specified format template, eg. 'MMMM Do'.

 - `zoomLevels` {`Array`} List of zoom levels for gantt.
 Gantt cycles trough these parameters on ctrl+scroll.
 - `rowHeight` {`Number`} Height of a single row in px.
 - `rowPadding` {`Number`} Padding of a single row in px.